Adult Behavioral Health Services

 Vision of Hope

-Resource center that is client operated and increases access to other community resources while empowering clients to take their own responsibility for their recovery.
-Provides a place for self-help, advocacy, resource/referral information, formal/informal education, and recreational activities; in partnership with LSU Health Sciences Center-Department of Occupational Therapy.
+Everyone needs a community.
+Vision of Hope is a client-driven support center that increases access to other community resources while empowering clients to take their own responsibility for their recovery.
+Provides a place for self-help, advocacy, resource/referral information, formal/informal education, and recreational activities.

-Supports mental health clients in recovery by promoting independent living and contributing to the community through meaningful activities including employment, volunteer work or internships.
+Vision supports mental health clients in recovery by promoting independent living and contributing to the community through meaningful activities including employment, volunteer work or internships.
 Drop ins are welcome.
 The center is open from 8 a.m. to 2 p.m.
-Monday-Friday.
+Monday-Friday at 856 Texas Ave.

 Behavioral Health Housing